What is lactose intolerance?

 What is the long-term outlook for lactose intolerance?

-This is usually a chronic disorder that requires lifelong diet modifications (other than cases of temporary lactose intolerance that can develop after an acute infection in the gastrointestinal tract).
-But your child can lead a normal life as long as he or she adheres to the recommended diet.
+This is usually a chronic disorder that may require lifelong diet modifications, but could be temporary if it developed after an infection in the gastrointestinal tract or from Celiac Disease that is treated).
+But either way, your child can lead a normal life as long as he or she adheres to the recommended diet.

 How do I live with lactose intolerance?